How to wash a backpack?

 - Put it out on a cloth line or out in the sun.

 How to wash a backpack in a dishwasher:

 A dishwasher’s usage revolves around washing huge lots of filthy dishes.
 I have seen people using it for other purposes as well.
 But, washing your expensive backpack in it is not the finest idea.
 The washing liquid used for dishwashers contains a high dosage of bleaching agents.
 These agents cause dye spills of the backpack’s fabric.
-The temperature of the dishwasher’s quite high in contrast a washing machine.
+The temperature of the dishwasher’s quite high in contrast to a washing machine.
 It can tarnish the fancy look of the backpack.